 Our mission is to eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.
 Our vision is a world without Alzheimer’s.
 Learn more

-Seven regional offices help serve every county in Minnesota and North Dakota.
+Six regional offices help serve every county in Minnesota and North Dakota.
 Explore the Areas We Serve.

 The Alzheimer's Association Minnesota-North Dakota is led by dedicated individuals, all of whom contribute enormous amounts of time and energy to improving the lives of people with Alzheimer's and related dementias and their caregivers.
 View our Board of Directors list.

 Programs and Services The Alzheimer’s Association Minnesota-North Dakota Chapter annually provides individuals with dementia, their care partners, community members and health care professionals with education and support programs and services.
 In fiscal year 2014, participation in these programs was more than 38,600.